h8d13/DOCKER-KASM-Review/README.md

 Step 2.
 Kasm

+Here I had to do a couple of things: Manually stop xrdp which was using 3389 (remote default port) which we will need for Kasm.
+Added my user to KVM, + Modprobe kvm_type (Mine was intel)

+This will also create a Kasm profile which might cause your whole system to have to restart (I guess the window manager?)

 Downloaded Kasm put in on my desktop extract.
 Then simply in terminal same directory > `./install.sh`

 Note: It might throw errors if you haven't installed all the necessary stuff, follow their instructions.